bjverde/formDin5/README.md

 FormDin or Dynamic Form is a simple php Framework for creating web system quickly and easily.

+FormDin created in 2004 by Luís Eugênio Barbosa to increase the speed of development in IBAMA.
+Version 4 is based on the ideas in the Books [Pablo Dall'Oglio](http://www.dalloglio.net/c5?livros).

 This version has the proposal to be the next version of **[FormDin 4 in GitHub.](https://github.com/bjverde/formDin)**.
-Please use version 4 for systems in production.
+FormDin 5 is a FrameWork meta, as it is built on the [Adinati FrameWork 7.1](https://www.adianti.com.br/) of [Pablo Dall'Oglio](http://www.dalloglio.net/ ).
+Therefore, it is not a complete FrameWork, it has total dependence on [Adinati FrameWork 7.1](https://www.adianti.com.br/).

 *unfortunately the documentation in English is not complete.
 The first language is Brazilian Portuguese.
 Translations are made as soon as possible.*